Transfer Student FAQs

 Do I need to apply to my intended major?

 Prospective transfer students submit an application to Brandeis University, not to a specific school or major.
 Brandeis offers a wide variety of majors and minors.
 Once on campus, transfer students meet with the Undergraduate Advising Head in their intended major to discuss previous coursework in that subject and requirements to complete the major.

 What if I want to major in Business or Creative Writing?

-Prospective transfer students who wish to major in business or creative writing are strongly encouraged to contact Grace Zimmerman in business or Olga Broumas in creative writing, as there is an additional application process for each of these majors.
+Prospective transfer students who wish to major in business or creative writing are strongly encouraged to contact Hagit Weihs in business or Olga Broumas in creative writing, as there is an additional application process for each of these majors.

 How do I receive more information about transferring to Brandeis?